 Every Job is a Sales Job

 We all sell.
 Every day.
-Every Job is a Sales Job.
-Regardless of what your title says.
-You are in sales.
+Regardless of what your title says, you are in sales.
 In business and in life, people strive to promote – or sell – an ideal version of themselves.
 Asking for a referral, networking, and interviewing for a job are all forms of selling.
 The book, Every Job is a Sales Job will, by using real-world examples, help readers identify “selling” opportunities that they may have overlooked.
 Created for any person – not just those in sales, and for those in any job, regardless of title – this book teaches readers how to use specific skills to advance themselves professionally and personally.

 Don’t miss a beat!